-At the time of this report, (7) 2019-2020 COP Option students graduated in 2020.
-(4) students have passed the CLEET Peace Officer Certification Exam (Council on Law Enforcement Education and Training) with a minimum 80% proficiency; (1) graduate was hired by Tulsa Police Department before taking the CLEET Exam; (1) student is scheduled to take the exam in June; and (1) graduate is deferring the CLEET Exam until September 2021.
+At the time of this report, (7) 2019-2020 COP Option students graduated in 2021.
+(6) students have passed the CLEET Peace Officer Certification Exam (Council on Law Enforcement Education and Training) with a minimum 80% proficiency; (2) graduates have been hired by Tulsa Police Department; (1) student is scheduled to take the exam in June; and (1) graduate hired by Jenks PD and (1) graduate hired by Owasso PD.
 All graduates who passed the CLEET Exam with a minimum of 80% proficiency (100%) and are qualified to be certified as Peace Officers in the State of Oklahoma, and eligible for employment with Oklahoma law enforcement.
 The BSJA COP Option students continue to be very successful passing the CLEET Peace Officer certification exam and becoming eligible to be employed in the major field of study.